 When stopping a route, the current state of the destinations is preserved.
 For example, if a destination is stopped prior to its route being stopped and the route is restarted, the destination stays stopped.

 To start, stop, or delete a route:

-1. On the Route List screen, locate the desired route and select Start, Stop, or Delete from the dropdown menu at the end of the listing.
+1. On the Route List screen, locate the desired route and click Start/Stop or Delete icon in the listing.